beezwax/fmrest-ruby/README.md

 ## ActiveRecord-like ORM (fmrest-spyke)

-[Spyke](https://github.com/balvig/spyke) is an ActiveRecord-like gem for building REST ORM models. fmrest-ruby builds its ORM features atop Spyke, bundled in the `fmrest-spyke` gem (already included if you're using the `fmrest` gem).
+[Spyke](https://github.com/balvig/spyke) is an ActiveRecord-like gem for building REST ORM models. fmrest-ruby uses it to build its ORM features, bundled in the `fmrest-spyke` gem (already included if you're using the `fmrest` gem).